RedisLabs/redislabs-docs/content/rc/changelog/december-2023.md

 ### Mutual TLS enhancements

 Databases that support [Transport layer security (TLS)]({{<relref "/rc/security/database-security/tls-ssl">}}) now support multiple client certificates for use with mutual TLS.
 This makes it easier to rotate client certificates outside of a maintenance window.
-In addition, you can now provide a client certificate Certificate Authority chain without the leaf (end-entity) certificate for more flexibility.
+In addition, you can now provide a client Certificate Authority chain to trust any leaf certificate it signed for more flexibility.

 See [Transport layer security (TLS)]({{<relref "/rc/security/database-security/tls-ssl">}}) to learn how to enable TLS.